Medicaid Work Requirement Wouldn't Shrink Spending Much

 But policy analysts dispute that.

 "Forcing people to work as a condition of Medicaid doesn't help people to get jobs.
-It's a barrier to getting care," says Elizabeth Lower-Basch, director of income and work supports at the Center for Law and Social Policy, or CLASP.
+It's a barrier to getting care," says Elizabeth Lower-Basch, director of income and work supports at the Center for Law and Social Policy.

 Today, more than half of all adult Medicaid recipients work, according to CLASP, and 78 percent live in a home where an adult works.

 Those who aren't working often have medical barriers to work that don't reach the level of full disability, says Lower-Basch.
-Work requirements won't help them get care, she says, and likely won't help them get better jobs.
+Work requirements won't help them get care, she says, and are unlikely to help them get better jobs.

 She points to the experience of welfare reform as a guide.